Best Steak in Melbourne

 Angus & Bon

-“We were going for a Waldorf Astoria, 1940s New York vibe,” says James Mayne, the Manager at Prahran’s new steakhouse, Angus & Bon.
-"The sort of place Dene Martin or Frank Sinatra might come to hang out.”
+“We were going for a Waldorf Astoria, 1940s New York vibe,” says the Manager at Prahran’s new steakhouse, Angus & Bon.
+"The sort of place Dean Martin or Frank Sinatra might come to hang out.”

 If that was the mission, these guys have nailed it.
 Angus & Bon looks like it’s been time-warped straight out of New York’s golden age.
 All dark timber, rippling marble, wrought iron and dirty mood lighting.
 Of course, it helps when you inherit a gorgeous heritage building like the Prahran Post Office.
 The brick walls in here look like they’ve seen some sh*t—probably a lot of mailing letters and sorting envelopes, but still, it’s pretty badass.

 Need a tip?
-We recommend the O’Connor’s 28-month, dry-aged Sirloin steak, cooked medium rare and served with an aerated Bernaise sauce.
+We recommend the O’Connor’s 28-month, dry-aged Rib Eye steak, cooked medium rare and served with Café De Paris butter.
 Possibly the greatest steak we’ve ever put in our mouths.

 The Garb Wire